amenzwa/amenzwa.github.io/computing/HowRPNCalculatorsWork.md

 ![Sierpiński triangle](./figures/HPcalculators/Sierpinski.jpg)

 Named in honour of the Polish mathematician [Wacław Sierpiński](https://en.wikipedia.org/wiki/Wac%C5%82aw_Sierpi%C5%84ski), the Sierpiński triangle is a [fractal](https://en.wikipedia.org/wiki/Fractal_curve).
 Being an algorithm from [chaos theory](https://en.wikipedia.org/wiki/Chaos_theory), there is a repetitive random element in the code.
 The `for` loop repeats $100,000$ times and shows a black pixel at a location on screen at each iteration.
 Smaller number of iterations produce a sparser image, and larger number of iterations produce a denser image.
 The pixel's location is determined by the random variable `r`, which ranges over $[1, 3]$.
 The values $1$, $2$, and $3$ represent top, right, or left directions.
 The initial location of the pixel is at the top corner $(160, 0)$.
 The $÷2$ in the location expression incrementally shrinks or grows the triangle by $\frac{1}{2}$.
-Each iteration shows a pixel at a new location depending on the value of `r`, and the pixel hops around inside the outer triangle, and the above self-similar fractal emerges.
+Depending on the value of `r` in each iteration, the pixel hops to a new location, but all the while staying within the bounds of the outer triangle.
+Because there is the `wait(0.001)` statement at the end of the loop, the self-similar fractal emerges slowly.
+If you just want to see the final image, comment out this statement.
+Without the second `wait` statement pause the programme, the final image will disappear from the screen, immediately.

 # COLLECTION